sadhbh-c0d3/crypto-pnl/README.md

 **Please follow instructions below in section *Data Download* to learn about how to _correctly_ download data from Binance**

 ## Matching Transactions & Gains Calculation
+### Gains Calculation
+The gains are calculated only for matched transactions, and they are calculated as:

+> The Value of Disposal - The Value of Acquisition

+1. *"The Value of"* is estimated using Maket Data that is matched against the disposal and acquisition transations.
+2. *"Acquisition"* is transaction in which we acquired an asset
+3. *"Disposal"* is:
+ - Any transaction in which we disposed an asset
+ - Any fee paid on acquisition and/or disposal

 ### Rules
 According to defaults often found in commercial tools in Ireland we use FIFO, but I haven't found any such confirmation in official Revenue documentation.
 [Revenue statement on taxation of cryptocurrencies](https://www.revenue.ie/en/companies-and-charities/financial-services/cryptocurrencies/index.aspx)